GeoTIFF/geotiff-stats/README.md

 # geotiff-stats
-Get Statistics from a Large GeoTIFF without Crashing Your Browser
+Get Statistics from a Large GeoTIFF while Using a Low Amount of Memory
 # install
 `npm install geotiff-stats`